scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 day

 Attempt to raise a dead creature as a zombie, or take control of a zombie without an owner.
-You can target up to 4 medium sized corpses, adding a terrible die to the spellcasting roll for each corpse.
-You can target a Large sized corpse, adding 2 terrible die and taking up 2 of the 4 corpse maximum.
-When targeting Undead they make a Charisma save against your spellcasting.
-On success, medium corpses are raised as Zombies and large corpses raised as Zombie Ogres.
+You can target up to 4 medium sized corpses or 2 large corpses, or 4 zombies.
+Make a spellcasting roll, adding a bad die for each medium corpse and 2 terrible dice for each large corpse.
+When targeting zombies make a spellcasting roll against their charisma save instead.
+On success, medium corpses are raised as zombies and large corpses raised as zombie ogres.
 They act on your turn and are under your control for 1 day, at which point they turn to mindless zombies.

-The maximum targets increases by 1, and you add a superior die to your roll for every level above 4th.
+You may target an extra medium or large corpse and add a superior die to your roll for every level above 4th.

 ___
 #### Void Lure